This example shows how to tune parameters in referenced models using the Response Optimizer app.

 Slew value is common to both instances of the controller.
 In contrast, the PID gains need to be different for each instance of the controller, since the motors being controlled have different characteristics.
 Therefore, the PID gains are specified as model arguments in the controller's model workspace.
 The PID gain values are set at the level of the

 The control reference signal is a step change in position, which occurs at 1 second.
 Each motor's angular position should follow the reference signal, but the first motor has a smaller moment of inertia and can respond more quickly to changes in the reference signal.
-We want the angular position of the first motor to satisfy the following requirements:
+The angular position of the first motor must satisfy the following requirements:

 Rise time: 2 seconds

 Settling time: 7 seconds

 The second motor has a larger moment of inertia so it can't respond as quickly.
 The angular position of the second motor must satisfy the following requirements:

 Also, the derivative of each controller signal is required to be in the range from -5 to 5, so that currents drawn from the power supply stay within the power supply's limits.

 All these requirements are specified using blocks in the Simulink model.

 In the Simulink model from the Apps tab, click Response Optimizer under Control Systems to launch the Response Optimizer app.
 With the current settings of the controller variables, observe that neither step response requirement is satisfied.